phreeza/manuscript_axon_potentials/doc/manuscript.md

 qualitatively the same for other values.
-In order to understand the frequency-specific effects of the projection zone, we calculated the responses to membrane potential components with temporal frequencies between 100 Hz and 5\ kHz.
+In order to understand the frequency-specific effects of the projection zone, we calculated the responses to membrane potential components with temporal frequencies between 100 Hz and 5\ kHz, with the same amplitude for each frequency component.
 Due to the linear nature of our model, the frequency responses obtained in this manner are applicable to the Fourier components of any membrane potential time-course.
 We then calculated the average amplitude of the resulting EFP